-Sony's newly-launched WF-1000XM4 wireless earbuds are are brilliant choice for those who want to listen on the go.
+Sony's Award-winning WF-1000XM4 wireless earbuds are are brilliant choice for those who want to listen on the go.
 The XM4 buds build on the huge success of the 2020 Award-winning WF-1000XM3 buds with added comfort and even better sound.

 They produce one of the most dynamic, detailed and balanced performances we've heard from a pair of Bluetooth buds.
 Bass notes sound tight and textured, while vocals ooze refinement and sophistication.
 Their musical delivery keeps you coming back for more, and also makes you thankful for the eight hours of battery life, which is class-leading in this field.

 They're comfortable to wear too.
 The compact earpieces include touch-sensitive controls and a new ear tip design which helps with noise isolation.
 Combine this with Sony's excellent noise cancelling and you've got a pair of headphones that effectively block out the hustle and bustle.

 IPX4 water resistance comes as part of the WF-1000XM4 package, as does Sony's clever Headphones Connect app for iOS and Android and clever features such as Quick Attention and Speak-To-Chat.